MavSantroy/Drakpics/README.md

 1. Upload your pictures.
 2. Name them uniquely.
-3. One uploaded click on the link and when the image displays right-click it and copy-address.
+3. Once uploaded click on the link and when the image displays right-click it and copy image-address.
-3a.
-You may also right-click the link without opening the image, select copy-address there as well.
 4. Now you can paste this into the URL fields to display the image.

 NOTE: Make sure the image is not too large, as the space is small.